 Arien Chang Castán Havana, Cuba | 1979

-Arien Chang is a self-taught photographer with an imagery that has intimately portrayed daily life in Cuba in urban and rural settings.
+Arien Chang is a self-taught photographer whose imagery intimately portrays daily life in Cuba across both urban and rural settings.
 Chang's photography shows his fascination and need to record the complexities of his surroundings.
 He has traveled throughout his country in search of individuals and characters related to the cultural landscape he wishes to document.

-Chang’s work is part of collections in Spain, Bolivia, Germany, Denmark, Mexico, Brazil, China and The United States.
+His work is held in collections across Spain, Bolivia, Germany, Denmark, Mexico, Brazil, China and the United States.

 He lives and works in New York City.